 The U.S. Department of Agriculture, Economic Research Service (USDA, ERS) uses CPI and PPI price data in a variety of data products and publications.
 USDA, ERS tracks CPI and PPI food category prices and publishes price forecasts in the Food Price Outlook.
 These forecasts can help industry analysts project future costs and demand, inform consumers of possible changes to their food expenditures, and provide important signals to policymakers.
 Forecasting estimates for farm and wholesale groups are also important when evaluating farm and wholesale food prices.

-At ERS, work on the CPI and PPI for food are published monthly in the Food Price Outlook and consists of:
+At USDA, ERS, the CPI and PPI for food are published monthly and include:

-- Examining changes in the CPI for food and in the PPI for farm- and wholesale-level food, and
+- Examining changes in the CPI for retail food and in the PPI for farm- and wholesale-level food, and

 - Constructing forecasts of the CPI for retail food and the PPI for farm- and wholesale-level food up to 18 months in the future.